Lyndon1994/multi-translate/docs/source/index.rst

 ..
-Translate Python documentation master file, created by sphinx-quickstart on Wed Nov 29 06:50:23 2017.
+Translate Python documentation main file, created by sphinx-quickstart on Wed Nov 29 06:50:23 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.